|Glossary: QuestBridge Terms|

 Match Agreement Form: A form that all National College Match applicants must submit to QuestBridge if they are ranking partner colleges.
 The form, an acknowledgment of the binding nature of the College Match program, must be signed by the student, the student’s parent/guardian, and the student’s guidance counselor.

 National College Match: QuestBridge’s program for high school seniors.
-Students apply to QuestBridge by September 30 each year and are evaluated based on financial and academic criteria.
+Students apply to QuestBridge by the end of September each year and are evaluated based on financial and academic criteria.
 Students who are selected as finalists have their applications passed on to partner colleges for admissions and financial aid review.
 Students admitted through this early process receive a guaranteed financial aid package with no parental contribution and no loans.
 Students who are not admitted through the College Match can apply through the QuestBridge Regular Decision process and request to have their National College Match application forwarded to any QuestBridge partner colleges.
+Learn more.

 Non-Finalist: A student who applied to QuestBridge and did not meet QuestBridge’s financial and/or academic criteria.
 Non-finalists are not considered for the College Match Scholarships and are free to apply Early Decision/Action or Regular Decision to any colleges on their own.
 They do not receive automatic fee waivers from QuestBridge partner colleges in most cases, but may qualify for fee waivers through colleges’ normal channels.
 Non-finalists are able to apply through QuestBridge’s Regular Decision process and may request to have their National College Match application forwarded to any QuestBridge partner colleges.
 They should refer to the Regular Decision requirements for non-finalists for details on each college’s application requirements.

-Partner College: Any college or university that commits to working with QuestBridge to provide admission and financial aid to qualifying QuestBridge National College Match finalists.
+Partner College: Our college or university partners that have committed to working with QuestBridge to provide admission and financial aid to qualifying QuestBridge National College Match finalists.
+View our partners.

 Quest Scholar: Any finalist who is admitted through the QuestBridge College Match or Regular Decision process and enrolls at a partner college.